Learnware-LAMDA/Learnware/docs/components/learnware.rst

 Learnware for Hetero Reuse
 =======================================================================

 In the Hetero Market (refer to `COMPONENTS: Hetero Market  <./market.html#hetero-market>`_ for more details), ``HeteroSearcher`` identifies and recommends valuable learnwares from the entire market.
-This includes learnwares with different feature/label spaces compared to the user's task requirements, known as "heterogeneous learnwares."
+This includes learnwares with different feature/label spaces compared to the user's task requirements, known as "heterogeneous learnwares".

 To enable the reuse of these heterogeneous learnwares, we have developed ``FeatureAlignLearnware`` and ``HeteroMapLearnware``.
 These components expand the capabilities of standard ``Learnware`` by aligning the feature and label spaces to match the user's task requirements.